Here, we’ll help you understand what the differences are between TEFL, TESOL and CELTA, and how to pick the course that’s right for you.

 CELTA (Certificate in English Language Teaching to Adults)

 CELTA courses certainly have their place in the world of teaching abroad, and they can be ideal for those who want to make a lifelong career of teaching abroad (or teach English to learners in English-speaking countries).
-However, unless you’re really planning some long-term serious teaching, it may be that you don’t need to make the time and financial commitment a CELTA course demands.
+However, unless you’re really planning some long-term serious teaching, it may be that you don’t need to take the time and financial commitment a CELTA course demands.